SkAbid-a2i/d-nothi-system_Quodo3_all/FRONTEND_IMPROVEMENTS_SUMMARY.md

 # Frontend Improvements Summary

 ## Overview
-This document summarizes the improvements made to the frontend of the D-Nothi Task Management System, focusing on field labeling, notification messages, and dark mode implementation.
+This document summarizes the improvements made to the frontend of the D-Nothi Team & Activity Management System, focusing on field labeling, notification messages, and dark mode implementation.

 ## Improvements Made